-There is a compulsory six-day residential field course in Cairngorm in early October.
+There is a six-day residential field course in Cairngorm National Park in early October.

 In the most recent Research Assessment Exercise (RAE), 40 percent of research in Biological & Environmental Sciences at Stirling was graded as 'Internationally Excellent' or 'World Class' and a further 50 percent 'Internationally Recognised'.

 The University of Stirling is a hub for environmental bodies in Scotland.
-Several enviromental consultancies and NGOs have offices in or around the University, including RSPB, British Trust for Ornithology and The Conservation Volunteers, and we work closely with these organisations in conducting research.
-We also have good links with government e.g. SEPA, and have senior Scottish Natural Heritage and RSPB staff among our honorary professors.
+Several environmental consultancies and NGOs have offices in or around the University, including RSPB, British Trust for Ornithology and The Conservation Volunteers, and we work closely with these organisations in conducting research.
+We have excellent links with government e.g. SEPA, and have senior Scottish Natural Heritage and RSPB staff among our Honorary professors.

-We have over 600 graduates from this long established programme now working in environmental organisations in various parts of the world.
+We have over 600 graduates from this long established course now working in environmental organisations in various parts of the world.
 Examples are: